manmustbecool/MyWiki/Wiki/RStatistic.md

 mr <- matrix(ncol=50, nrow=50)

 # Initialize a dataframe
+options(stringsAsFactors = FALSE) # if want to avoid that R understands characters as factors df <- data.frame()

+# Initialize a df from a matrix
 df <- data.frame(matrix(ncol=50, nrow=1))
 ...
 df <- df[-1,]

 #
 prices <- c(1.1, 2.2, 3.3)